 - Sounds (grunts, throat clearing, contractions of the abdomen or diaphragm)

-People can hold off these symptoms for a short period of time, but they feel a sense of relief when they carry out these movements.
-Patients typically describe them as responding to an inner urge and may have abnormal sensations in the area of the tic prior to the tic occurring.
+A person with the condition can hold off these symptoms for a short time.
+But they feel relief when they carry out these movements.
+They often describe the tics as a response to an inner urge.
+Some say they have abnormal sensations in the area of the tic before the it occurs.

 Tics may continue during all stages of sleep.
 They may get worse with: